AbelLouisFernandez/Logs_Search/README.md

     - The incoming data from these sources is processed and after processing, the data is split into smaller chunks.
 This is necessary because it’s often more efficient to work with smaller pieces of text when performing NLP tasks.
 The changes in data are automatically synced to the pipeline enabling real-time Retrieval Augmented Generation (RAG) using llm-app .

 - **Embedding**:
-    - These chunks are then embedded into a vector space using an Voyage embedding model.
+    - These chunks are then embedded into a vector space using a Voyage embedding model.
 Embedding converts text data into numerical vectors that capture the semantic meaning of the text.

 - **KNN Vector Indexing**:
     - The numerical vectors are indexed using a KNN (k-nearest neighbors) algorithm.
 In used to quickly retrieve the most relevant text chunks in response to a query based on vector similarity.
 The llm app is reactive to changes to the corpus of documents: once new snippets are provided, it reindexes them and starts to use the new knowledge to answer subsequent queries.
 This technique is significantly faster and more efficient than conducting individual comparisons between the query and every document.